mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

 ## 5 Community Page

-The **Community** page shows community content in the sections below:
+The **Community** page shows community content.
+The page has the following sections:

 * **Forum Questions** – This section shows latest questions from the [Mendix Forum](/developerportal/community-tools/mendix-forum/).
 * **Events** – This sections shows the upcoming Mendix events.